adigaakshaym/public/readme.md

 ## Running

-To run this application, follow the below methods:
+#### To run this application, follow the below methods:

+1. Make sure you have the prerequisits installed
-1. Traverse to project directory in terminal / command prompt
+2. Traverse to project directory in terminal / command prompt
-2. Once you are in the project directory, run the command `gradlew run`
+3. Once you are in the project directory, run the command `gradlew run`
-3. The warnings and 80% [Executing] can safely be ignored
+4. The warnings and 80% [Executing] can safely be ignored
-4. Open the CryptoTranscript.html which is in the parent directory.
+5. Open the CryptoTranscript.html which is in the parent directory.

 ## API Information